 Many citizens enjoy the Peebles Trail and our local parks.
 Unfortunately these natural areas are becoming choked with invasive species.
 Volunteers work together to eradicate aggressive invasive plants including buckthorn and garlic mustard, which threaten our natural areas and wildlife habitat.

 Buckthorn Removal Sessions 2017

 We all need to pitch in and help remove this aggressive invasive that is taking over our wild areas.
 You will learn how to identify and tackle this plant.
 Please come to at least one pulling session or more.

-Meet on Prairie Road about ¼ mile south of Winnebago Drive on the Peebles Trail.
+Meet on Prairie Road at the junction with the trail (about 1/4 mile south of Winnebago Drive).

 Meet in the parking lot (five miles south of